nrf-rs/nrf-hal/README.md

 ### qdec-demo (Sensor Decoding)

 The quadrature decoder (QDEC) demo.
 This peripheral supports buffered decoding of quadrature-encoded sensor signals (typically used for mechanical and optical sensors).
-The demo reads a byte value from two input pins expected to contain qdec encoded data at a given frequency.
+The demo shows how to use a rotary encoder to trigger an interrupt and update a variable by the amount of rotation. (nRF52840 + Bourns PEC11R rotary encoder)

 ### rtic-demo (Concurrency Framework)